 Itinerary

-The Hill of Tara has been important since the late Stone Age, when a passage tomb was built there.
-However, the site became truly significant in the Iron Age (600 BC to 400 AD) and into the Early Christian Period when it rose to supreme prominence – as the seat of the high kings of Ireland.
-All old Irish roads lead to this critical site.
-(60 min)
+Hill of Tara, Co.
+Meath (60 min) - Important since the late Stone Age, when a passage tomb was first built here.
+By the Iron Age (600 BC to 400 AD) and into the early Christian period, Tara had become the supreme seat of the High Kings of Ireland.
+All the old Irish roads once led here.

 Good to Know